 - moderate learning difficulties

 - a list of fully accessible schools

 Section 41 schools information

 Section 41 of the Children and Families Act 2014 allows the Secretary of State to publish a list of approved independent special schools and post-16 institutions.
 Find the published list and information on Section 41 below.

 WIASS is an impartial service so we don’t make recommendations or endorse individual schools.

-School details can change quickly and although we regularly update our school lists, some details may not be accurate.
+School details can change quickly and although we try to update our school lists every year, some details may not be accurate and it may not always be complete.
 We have included links to school search websites so that you can do your own search for the type of school or the area you are looking for.